-JIM VAN VALEN (theatre & communications studies), a member of Actors' Equity Association, spent this summer in Vermont performing with the Bread Loaf Acting Ensemble as Feste in Shakespeare's Twelfth Night.
-He also served as Voice and Text Coach for The Riverside Shakespeare Festival in Iowa City and this fall appeared in Stones in His Pockets, directed by JODY HOVLAND (theatre & communication studies) at Riverside Theatre.
+JIM VAN VALEN (theatre), a member of Actors' Equity Association, spent this summer in Vermont performing with the Bread Loaf Acting Ensemble as Feste in Shakespeare's Twelfth Night.
+He also served as Voice and Text Coach for The Riverside Shakespeare Festival in Iowa City and this fall appeared in Stones in His Pockets, directed by JODY HOVLAND (theatre) at Riverside Theatre.

 In August, ANDY WILDENBERG (computer science) presented a poster at the 2008 Course Curriculum Laboratory Improvement (CCLI) PI Conference, sponsored by the NSF.
 His poster was about the Java Auto Grader, a system he wrote which helps students evaluate the correctness of their programming assignments without waiting for their professor's grades.